Naveen-mishra11/new-project/README.md

 we use => git push -u origin main and after if we have to push anything simply use => git push.

+# To add and commit at same time
+we use => git commit -am "(Some message about file changing)".